-Brunei Darussalam has a strategic location at the heart of the ASEAN region, enabling investors to reach a wider market base within ASEAN and beyond.
-Approximately 600 million people live in the region, creating a market that is larger than the whole of the European Union.
+Brunei Darussalam has a strategic location at the heart of the ASEAN region, enabling investors to reach a wider market base within Southeast Asia and beyond.
+Approximately 650 million people live in the region, a market that is larger than the whole of the European Union.
 The Sultanate provides a gateway to ASEAN, which is a pathway for creating an economic community for better movement of trade and people across the region.
 Additionally, its connectivity to the growing economies within the region makes it an ideal location for exportoriented activities.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.